MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-queuing-policy.md

 Queuing of requests can reduce the number of throttling errors during times of peak activity.
 It does so by queueing incoming requests up to a predefined short time period, while polling for available capacity during that time period.

 The policy may be defined only for workload groups with a [request rate limit policy](request-rate-limit-policy.md) that limits the max concurrent requests at the scope of the workload group.
+Use [.alter-merge workload group](alter-merge-workload-group-command.md#alter-the-request-queuing-policy) control command to turn on requesting queuing.

 ## The policy object